grab/front-end-guide/README.md

-Scaling Front End Development to Large Teams
+Introduction to Front End at Grab
 ==

 Front end development has never been so complex and exciting in the history of web development.
 New tools, libraries, frameworks and plugins emerge every other day and there is so much to learn.
 Fortunately, or unfortunately, at Grab, the web team has been [keeping up](https://blog.daftcode.pl/hype-driven-development-3469fc2e9b22) with the latest best practices and has incorporated the modern JavaScript ecosystem in our web applications.

 The result of this is that our new hires or back end engineers, who are not necessarily well-acquainted with the modern JavaScript ecosystem, may feel overwhelmed by the barrage of new things that they have to learn just to complete their feature or bug fix in a web application.
 It is imperative that they are guided to embrace this evolution of the front end, learn to navigate the ecosystem with ease, and get productive in shipping code to our users as fast as possible.
+We the web team, have come up with a study guide to introduce why we do what we do.

 This study guide is inspired by ["A Study Plan to Cure JavaScript Fatigue"](https://medium.freecodecamp.com/a-study-plan-to-cure-javascript-fatigue-8ad3a54f2eb1#.g9egaapps) and is mildly opinionated in the sense that we recommend certain libraries/frameworks to learn for each aspect of front end development, based on what is currently evaluated to be the most suitable to be used at Grab.
 We explain why a certain library is chosen and provide links to learning resources to enable the reader to pick it up on their own.
 Alternative choices that may be better for other use cases are provided as well for reference and further self-exploration.